Top 10 Dancing With the Stars Pros

 The pros have to work with whatever talent and drive the celebrities they are given have.
 Some pros shine more than others using choreography and their own dancing skills to show off their celebrity in the best light possible.
 Below is my list – starting with #10 and working to #1 – of the best Dancing with the Stars pros.

 Artem is a Russian-American dancer who specializes in Latin dancing.
 His television career got started on the British show, Strictly Come Dancing.
-The American show, Dancing with the Stars, is Strictly's spinoff.
+Dancing with the Stars, is Strictly's spinoff.
+He also performed in the Broadway version of Burn the Floor.

 Artem and Nancy Kerrigan Dance Jazz